Following are answers to common questions about Medicare. For more information, view Medicare and Your State of Texas Health Plan.

 Once you have enrolled in Medicare, contact ERS with your Medicare information (located on your Medicare card) to begin the enrollment process for HealthSelect Medicare Rx.
 The same process applies if you are retired and have Medicare-eligible dependents.

-UnitedHealthcare will send you information about your benefits and enrollment date, and shortly after, a plan ID card.
+UnitedHealthcare will send you information about your benefits and enrollment date and a plan ID card.

-Read details and answers to questions about HealthSelect Medicare Rx at HealthSelect Medicare Rx FAQs.
+See more details about this prescription drug coverage at HealthSelect Medicare Rx FAQs.

-You can opt out of HealthSelect Medicare Rx coverage.
-If you do, you won’t have prescription drug coverage through the Texas Employees Group Benefits Plan (GBP).
+You can decline HealthSelect Medicare Rx coverage.
+If you do you won’t have prescription drug coverage through the Texas Employees Group Benefits Plan (GBP).
 ERS recommends you sign up for a private Part D plan within 63 days of ending your GBP prescription drug coverage.
 If you delay enrolling in Part D coverage, you may be subject to a penalty from the Social Security Administration.

 If you live in one of the following southeast Texas counties, and you are enrolled in Medicare Parts A and B (and ERS has your Medicare information), you are eligible for KelseyCare Advantage HMO.